KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Gestures by thobach](https://github.com/thobach/MMM-Gestures)

+1. found 'uses: actions/checkout@v3' in file `codeql.yml`: Replace it with v4.
-1. `codeql.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
+2. `codeql.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. found 'Magic Mirror' in file `MagicMirror2.ino`: Replace it with `MagicMirror²`.
+3. found 'Magic Mirror' in file `MagicMirror2.ino`: Replace it with `MagicMirror²`.
-3. found 'Magic Mirror' in file `MMM-Gestures.js`: Replace it with `MagicMirror²`.
+4. found 'Magic Mirror' in file `MMM-Gestures.js`: Replace it with `MagicMirror²`.
-4. found 'Magic Mirror' in file `README.MD`: Replace it with `MagicMirror²`.
+5. found 'Magic Mirror' in file `README.MD`: Replace it with `MagicMirror²`.
-5. found 'electron-rebuild' in file `README.MD`: Replace it with `@electron/rebuild`
+6. found 'electron-rebuild' in file `README.MD`: Replace it with `@electron/rebuild`
-6. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+7. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-7. found 'electron-rebuild' in file `postinstall`: Replace it with `@electron/rebuild`
+8. found 'electron-rebuild' in file `postinstall`: Replace it with `@electron/rebuild`

 ## [MMM-Gitlab-MergeRequests by jkschoen](https://github.com/jkschoen/MMM-Gitlab-MergeRequests)